 After graduation, I was in a big rush to “grow up” and get a place of my own.
 Looking back, I think that was a mistake.

 Living like a college student for even just another year or two would have made my personal profitability much stronger as a young professional.

-How to Evaluate New Spending
+How to Evaluate New Spending to Avoid Lifestyle Inflation

 In our house, we have a few frameworks we use to evaluate new spending.

 The first is trying to determine what we’re really buying.

 Are we buying quality time, sanity, experiences?
 Are we helping others?
 Are we taking away some significant pain?